AdobeDocs/commerce-knowledge-base.en/help/overview.md

  <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/acsd-46865-shipment-and-credit-memo-grid-not-populated-when-asynchronous-indexing-is-enabled.html?lang=en">ACSD-46865: shipment and credit memo not populated when asynchronous indexing is enabled:</a> The ACSD-46865 patch fixes the issue where shipment and credit memo grids are not populated when asynchronous indexing is enabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.24 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.24 is installed.
     </td>
     <td>New article </td>
     <td>Jan 6, 2023 </td>